area17/twill/docs/src/block-editor/adding-browser-fields-to-a-block.md

 ---
 pageClass: twill-doc
-title: Adding browser fields to a block
 ---

-# Adding browser fields to a block
+# Adding Browser Fields to a Block

 To attach other records inside of a block, it is possible to use the `browser` field.